Data Source Management CLI

 --source-uri "rtsp://10.1.1.100:554/stream"

-hl datasource export --output my-cameras.json
+hl datasource list --format json > my-cameras.json

 # Import data sources from file

-hl datasource import --file my-cameras.json --create-missing
+hl datasource import -i my-cameras.json

 Cloud Operations